 Note that EBI's scope of work is limited to an evaluation of the Radio Frequency - Electromagnetic Energy (RF-EME) field generated by the antennas and broadcast equipment noted in this report.
-The engineering and design of the building and related structures, as well as the impact of the antennas and broadcast equipment on the structural integrity of the building, are specifically excluded from EBI's scope of work.
+The engineering and design of the structure, as well as the impact of the antennas and broadcast equipment on the structural integrity of the structure, are specifically excluded from EBI's scope of work.